andreasmhallberg/readingnotes/Labov, 1972. Sociolingustic Patterns.md

 - Eliciting intuition of non-standard is hard: 214

-  > But it is almost impossible to obtain interpretable results on the reverse type of *vernacular correction tests,* in which the subject as asked to correct standard prestige forms to the nonstandard vernacular.
+  > But it is almost impossible to obtain interpretable results on the reverse type of *vernacular correction tests,* in which the subject is asked to correct standard prestige forms to the nonstandard vernacular.

 - "In careful speech, women use fewer stigmatized forms than men [...] and they are more sensitive to the prestige pattern."
 243